Essential advice for safe truck driving, during hot Aussie summer days

 4. Wear Sunnies and light-coloured clothing

-Driving for hours in the sun can be dangerous to the human body, so Chris Shilling Transport Training recommends protecting the eyes and skin from harmful UV rays.
+Driving for hours in the sun can be dangerous to the human body, so CS Transport Training recommends protecting the eyes and skin from harmful UV rays.
 Sunglasses are excellent at reducing glare on the road by up to 30%, making driving more comfortable.
 For optimum protection, select polarised sunnies with UV400 protection.

 Sunglasses should be clean and appropriate for the weather.
 Packing an extra set is a lifesaver in case they get steamed up or broken during the trip.
 Wearing light-coloured long sleeves and pants will also be beneficial as dark colours absorb the sun’s rays and make one feel even hotter.
 Putting the sun visor down to reduce glare on the windscreen is particularly helpful, too.